Do you suffer from poor posture?

 As mentioned in the beginning, how long it takes to correct your posture obviously depends on the severity of your problem and for how long you have had it.

-It would also depend on specifically how long you spend every day in a position that reinforces that poor posture and how much effort you are putting into fixing that.
+It would also depend on how long you spend every day in a position that reinforces that specific poor posture and how much effort you are putting into fixing that.